Passover: A Memorial for All Time

 Only later did the Jews begin to refer to the Passover as a feast.
 Recall that they wrongly keep a Passover a day late, on the 15th, which is the first day of the Feast.
 This is evident in Luke 22:1, where the Feast of Unleavened Bread drew nigh, “which is CALLED the Passover.”
 The Jews called it that, not Yahweh.

 A: Deuteronomy 16:1-3 plainly says to observe seven days of unleavened bread in ADDITION to the Passover.
-Passover is observed with nonleavened bread, but with an entirely different meaning.
+Passover is observed with non-leavened bread, but with an entirely different meaning.
 A token amount of unleavened bread is to be taken daily during each of the seven days of unleavened bread.
 Passover is not counted as a feast day.
 This has been shown in above quotations directly from Jewish translations, all of which show that the Passover is kept first, and then come seven days Unleavened Bread.
-Interestingly, the first annual Feast, Unleavened Bread, has an extra day associated with in it addition to the Days of Unleavened Bread.
-Similarly, Tabernacles at the end of the year has seven days, with the additional “Last Great Day” making an eight-day observance.
+Interestingly, the first annual Feast, Unleavened Bread, has an extra day associated within it addition to the Days of Unleavened Bread.
+Similarly, Tabernacles at the end of the year has seven days, with the additional “Eighth Day” (also referred to as “Last Great Day”) making an eight day observance.

 Q: Why does Exodus 12:18 say the Feast of Unleavened Bread runs from the 14th to the 21st?
 Doesn’t this make 8 days, not 7?

 Q: The Jehovah’s Witnesses day Passover is always the first full moon after the vernal equinox.
-It this true?
+Is this true?

 A: Passover almost always comes at the time of the month when there is the full moon, but that is not how Scripture tells us to determine it.
-Abib 14 is Passover, and we determine Abib, the first month of the year, by the availability of green ears of barley.
-(Abib means month of “green ears.”)
+Abib 14 is Passover, and we determine Abib, the first month of the year, by the availability of natural fields of ripened ears of barley.
+(Please read Biblical Timekeeping on the back of our yearly calendar).
 Once we know the month, we watch for the new moon to learn when the first day of the month is.
 From there we count 14 days to Passover (Ex.
 12:1-2; Deut.
 16:1).

 Q: Because He was the Passover sacrifice, how do we know that Yahshua kept the Passover before He died?
 By His own sacrifice as the Lamb of Yahweh, didn’t He change the time to keep it?